OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/roc.md

 ---
 title: roc
-description: This documentation page provides information and implementation details about the 'roc' (Rate of Change) function in OpenBB, used to calculate momentum oscillations in a given dataset.
+description: "This documentation page provides information and implementation details" about the 'roc' (Rate of Change) function in OpenBB, used to calculate momentum oscillations in a given dataset.
 keywords: